 Caitlin grew up in Portland, Oregon and in 2006 moved to Montreal, Canada to attend McGill University.
 She graduated with a B.A. in Political Science and English Literature.
 After some time working in a Canadian immigration law firm helping people from around the globe move to Canada, she set off to see more of the world herself.
 She lived in New Zealand and Australia, and traveled throughout Southeast Asia.
 Her time abroad highlighted the way in which humans worldwide are intrinsically connected and that our planet's changing climate is an issue we all must face together.
 In 2016 she embarked on an M.S. in Journalism and upon graduation joined the communications team at Our Children's Trust.
 Caitlin spends the majority of her free time reading, doing yoga, riding her bicycle, swimming in rivers and exploring the wilderness.

-Danny is based in Sydney, Australia.
-At Our Children’s Trust, Danny primarily supports staff attorneys with coordinating global legal actions.
-Danny was previously a law clerk with Our Children’s Trust in Fall 2015.
-Prior to re-joining Our Children’s Trust, Danny worked in the class actions department at an Australian plaintiff law firm, where he assisted with an oil spill damages claim on behalf of Indonesian seaweed farmers, as well as a number of securities and product liability class actions.
+At Our Children’s Trust, Danny primarily supports staff attorneys with our coordinating global legal actions.
+Originally from Sydney, Australia, Danny previously clerked with Our Children’s Trust in Fall 2015.
+Prior to re-joining Our Children’s Trust in 2017, Danny worked in the class actions department of a major Australian plaintiff law firm, where he gained experience with toxic torts, securities and product liability class actions.
 Danny has also previously interned with attorneys in the native title and public interest environmental law sectors in Australia, and with a microfinance non-profit.
 Danny graduated from the University of Sydney with a Bachelor’s degree in International Relations and French in 2013, and with a J.D. in 2017.
-Danny was admitted as a lawyer in the Australian state of New South Wales in December 2017.
+Danny is admitted as a lawyer in the Supreme Court of New South Wales, Australia.
 In his spare time Danny enjoys swimming, cycling, hiking, yoga, live music, good coffee and vegetable gardening.